-- 1. The Adjudicator has a review with the minister before the scheduled date of March 2019 to highlight the issues and to assess the powers he needs to ensure the aims of the code are being met. - 2.
-The Pub Code Adjudicator needs to be able to adjudicate in line with his title.
+- The Statutory review took pace at the end of 2019, we hope this review will take into account the issues with the code and adjudicator and make the necessary changes to ensure, unfair business practices by the regulated pub companies are stopped and that tenants of these companies have simple and cheap access to a true Market Rent Only option and the ability to chose it without interference or penalty. - 2.
+The Pub Code Adjudicator needs to be able to adjudicate in line with their title.
 To achieve this, common gaming practices should be removed and the results of the arbitration's presented so that they are out in the open and transparent.
-It will also remove the High Court as the final arbiter. - There needs to be a simple process put in place with clear steps, actions and timescales for both tenant and pub operating business when an MRO application is triggered.

-- 4. The Adjudicator needs to work with tenant bodies and the Pub Operating Business to create an education and training process for all new pub tenants along with suggestions to modernise the tenanted pub operating model so that it works for both sides. - A review needs to look at the role of the Adjudicator himself.
-If someone with another skill set is more suitable for the role the current Adjudicator needs to step down and a replacement appointed.
+It will also remove the High Court as the final arbiter. - 3.
+There needs to be a simple process put in place with clear steps, actions and timescales for both tenant and pub operating business when an MRO application is triggered. - 4.
+The Adjudicator needs to work with tenant bodies and the Pub Operating Business to create an education and training process for all new pub tenants along with suggestions to modernise the tenanted pub operating model so that it works for both sides. - 5.
+A review needs to look at the role of the Adjudicator itself.
+If someone with another skill set is more suitable for the role the current Adjudicator needs to step down and a replacement appointed. - 6.
+We ask that the Government review the role of the Tie and its use in the UK hospitality industry as we feel it is having a negative impact across the whole industry sector, from small microbrewers, to publicans and consumers.

-"To delay justice is injustice"

-William Penn

-Making Business Better

-For more information on how we can help your business simply contact our helpline team on 01565 626001, visit our website www.fpb.org or email us info@fpb.org.

-- У the_fpb

-- forumofprivatebusiness
+Do you need help now?

+Call us today on

+Call

+Email

-- in Forum of Private Business
+in fo@ for um of british pubs.com

-- Ø forumofprivatebusiness

-Download the Forum app from the App Store and Google Play Store.
-Search for "My Advisor" and use passcode "Forum2018".

-Forum of Private Business Ltd
+Office

-Ruskin Chambers, Drury Lane Knutsford, Cheshire WA16 6HA Registered in England and Wales: 01329000
+Ruskin Chambers, Drury Lane, Knutsford, Cheshire WA16 6HA